haroldngg/PPO-A2C-HUNLH-training-against-a-specific-opponent/README.md

 * Model Locations:
   * PPO Model: The trained Proximal Policy Optimization model can be found in the logs2 directory.
   * A2C Model: The trained Advantage Actor-Critic model is located in the log_A2C directory.

+The calculations of hand_strength and hand potential are based on https://github.com/Koda7/Poker-Analytics